hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 # a-b-c-d-x-y-z...HOUSE?

-There's a small house ( <span class="cp437-inline">⌂</span> ) in the middle of IBM's infamous character set Code Page 437. **"Small house"**—that's the official IBM name given to the glyph at code position 0x7F.
+There's a small house ( <span class="cp437-inline">⌂</span> ) in the middle of IBM's infamous character set Code Page 437. **"Small house"**—that's the official IBM name given to the glyph at code position 0x7F, where a control character for "Delete" (DEL) should logically exist.
 It's cute, but a little strange.
 I wonder, how did it get there?
-Why did IBM include a *house*, of all things, in their character set?
+Why did IBM represent DEL as a *house*, of all things?

 :::